ripple/ripple-rest/docs/proposed_endpoints.md

       "description": "If set to true this order will sell up to the sell_amount, even if the amount bought exceeds the buy_amount", "type": "boolean"
     },
-    "replace_sequence": {
+    "cancel_replace": {
-      "description": "An optional parameter to replace an outstanding order", "type": "string",
+      "description": "If this is set to the sequence number of an outstanding order, that order will be cancelled and replaced with this one", "type": "string",
       "pattern": "^d*$"
     },